 Please note: The dogs in ODH's Final Refuge care are not adoptable due to medical reasons and all are in permanent homes.
 Your sponsorship supports the veterinary expenses for these dogs - and we thank you!

-Daphne arrived at a municipal shelter having been found in the woods with a harness tangled around her neck.
-She looked in bad shape and the shelter contacted ODH so they wouldn’t have to put her down.
+Little Daphne arrived at a local shelter after she was found in the woods with a harness tangled around her neck.
+She was in bad shape and the shelter contacted Old Dog Haven so they wouldn’t have to put her down.

-Note from fosters: “From the start, Daphne was a loving, sweet-natured girl, but since recovering from all of her ailments, she now has the energy to show her spunky, feisty side.
+Her ODH Final Refuge family tells us: “From the start, Daphne was a loving, sweet natured girl, but since recovering from all of her ailments, she now has the energy to show her spunky, feisty side.
 She spends her days following us around and her nights asleep beside our heads on a pillow.
 Her first two weeks with us, we didn’t think she had a voice, but now she barks with excitement every breakfast and dinner until her bowl is put before her.
 She isn’t afraid to stand her ground with the other dogs, and she’s simply the cutest little fuzzy britches.
 She always has the funniest bewildered look on her face and we call her our little fruit bat.
 She is much adored.
 We’re so glad we took her in.”

 - ODH Staff in memory of Leslie Jensen, ODH Final Refuge mom and dedicated transport volunteer

 - Roxanne Shears of Beech Grove, IN (02/28/2021)